 - Bulk up: Take advantage of opportunities to aggregate spend within a facility or across the organization (the purchase of 10 MRI machines will yield a better price than a single purchase).

-What stones are left to turn over at your organization?
+Leave no stone unturned for savings at your organization.
 Premier can help you identify them.